 They have the artwork for sale whereby the funds go into helping the underprivileged children to do the Ecology Trips.

 The Nature Trail.

-After you`re done with kissing these tall but gentle giants.
-It is time to go for a nature trail.
+After you`re done kissing these tall but gentle giants.
+It is time to go on a nature trail.
 It is a stretch of up to 1.6 Kms.